 In 1998, I became a Nationally Certified Massage and Bodywork Therapist.
-Over the past 20+ years, my continuing education classes have been many and varied.
+Over the past 25+ years, my continuing education classes have been many and varied.
 Many different modalities have interested me, so I’ve tapped into numerous ones and have delved into a few.
 In 2006 I began studying The Rossiter System.
-I knew immediately that I could truly help people get rid of their pain – fast!
-I expanded my massage & bodywork practice further when I became the first person in North Carolina to be a certified Coach at the advanced level of The Rossiter System in 2006.
+Immediately, I knew that I could truly help people get rid of their pain – fast!
+Expanding my massage & bodywork practice further happened when I became the first person in North Carolina to be a certified Coach at the advanced level of The Rossiter System that same year.

 These Rossiter workouts were extremely effective in ‘fixing’ my neck and back pain that I became passionate about The Rossiter System.
 In 2007 I became one of the first 12 Certified Rossiter Instructors in the US.
-I achieved that recognition after completing the requirements of teacher training with Richard Rossiter, founder and creator.
-In January 2010, Richard Rossiter announced I would become the first Senior Rossiter Instructor which allowed me to teach advanced Unit II and certify Rossiter coaches.
+That recognition was achieved after completing the requirements of teacher training with Richard Rossiter, founder and creator.
+Two years later, Richard Rossiter announced I would become the first Senior Rossiter Instructor which allowed me to teach advanced Unit II and to certify Rossiter coaches.
 I have assisted Richard Rossiter in over 10 three-day workshops.

 I have been very physically active all my life and have always had strong interest in health and wellness, fitness, and nutrition.
-I began studying yoga and Martial Arts over 45 years ago.
+Over 45 years ago, I began studying yoga and Martial Arts.
 I participated in physical exercise regimens at health clubs or on my own most of those years.
 Although I haven’t continuously practiced these disciplines, my long-time exposure to them has given me much body awareness and appreciation for the amazing human body.
 I continue to stay active and today you will still find me working out with my personal trainer, walking with Monterey & Jack, and/or training for the next 5K.